overnest/strongdoc-docs/docs/README.md

 ### Deployment

 ```
-$ GIT_USER=<Your GitHub username> USE_SSH=true yarn deploy
+$ aws s3 sync build/ s3://api.strongsalt.com-qadocs/
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+This command syncs the contents of the build directory to the QA s3 bucket